freeCodeCamp/freeCodeCamp/guide/english/csharp/if-else-statement/index.md

 # If Else Statement

 The If-Else statement executes a block of code depending on whether your precondition is fullfilled or not.
+If the 'If' condition is not met then it performs the 'Else' block by default.

 ## Example
 ```